Certified Organic Ontario Maple Syrup

 Picture a small, eight-year-old boy, pleading with his Mom and Dad to let him tap a maple tree after visiting a Maple Syrup operation the night before.

 Reluctantly, my Dad helped me tap my first tree in front of our farmhouse.
-Each night, after school, I would run up the lane to see if the sap had run that day, not quite understanding the “perfect syrup” weather theory.
+Each night, after school, I would run up the lane to see if the sap had run that day, not quite understanding the “perfect sap” weather theory.

 The next year, I tapped and boiled on my own, playing around with up to 50 taps (my first official expansion).
-By age 18, with the help of a friend, brace and bit in hand, we tapped 100 taps each and hung buckets to catch the sap.
+By age 18, with the help of a friend, brace and bit in hand, we tapped 300 taps each and hung buckets to catch the sap.
 This was the first and I might add, the only year we tapped by hand.
 The next year, I had purchased a tapper that fit onto a chain saw.

 Over the next few years, we slowly expanded to 300 buckets and 300 taps on tubing.
 By 1980, our first vacuum system was in place and a lot of learning was done that year!
+Each year, I kept gathering information, learning more about the art of syrup making and to this day, I am still learning.
+There is always new technology and research studies that brings previous, unknown information to light.
+Also, there are never 2 years that are the same.
+Mother Nature brings along different weather patterns.
+She never tells us ahead, what she is planning.

 Terry & Diane Hoover with their dog Jack.